-You can ask any influencer for their Q-83, a digital media kit containing current and complete information on their account performance and data sourced directly from the platforms API (youtube/instagrams) allowing you to match them accurately to the campaign based on their True Reach and audience demographics”.
+You can ask any influencer for their Kitly, a digital media kit containing current and complete information on their account performance and data sourced directly from the platforms API (youtube/Instagrams) allowing you to match them accurately to the campaign based on their True Reach and audience demographics”.

 Step #4 – Share a creative brief